Story

 Highlights:

-• Fat mass dropped consistently from ~15 kg to ~5 kg.
+• Fat mass dropped consistently from approximately 15 kg to approximately 5 kg.

-• Lean mass held fairly steady thanks to strength training.
+• Lean mass held fairly steady, thanks to consistent strength training.

 What I Took Away